 Rate: If judgment is rendered on a written contract with a specified interest rate, the contract rate.
 Ga.
 Code § 7-4-12.
 Otherwise, the Federal Reserve prime rate plus 3%.
 Id.
-Accrual Date: Date of judgment.
-Id.

 Several liability.
 Damages apportioned by the trier of fact shall be the liability of each person against whom they are awarded, shall not be a joint liability among the persons liable, and shall not be subject to any right of contribution.
 This applies to all persons who contributed to the injury regardless of whether they are named a party.
 Ga.
 Code § 51-12-33.